MariaSeraya/react-mesto-api-full-gha/frontend/README.md

-# Mesto REACT (authorization)
+# Mesto frontend
-### The fifth project completed on the course of web-developers from Yandex Practicum
+### The fouth project completed on the course of web-developers from Yandex Practicum
 ###### Mesto is translated as a place.

 **About the project:**